 Chances are you’ll start your Georgian backpacking trip in its capital, Tbilisi.
 Tbilisi is a wonderfully charming city, full of personality and history.
 Over the centuries, Tbilisi has been occupied by many foreign cultures, like the Turks, and Russia.
 Consequently, the city is, stylistically, a mishmash of all of them.

 Make sure you visit the rustic and historic quarter of Old Tbilisi with its terraced neighborhoods and thermal baths.
 On the hill overlooking Old Tbilisi, you’ll see Narikala Fortress – a relic from the times of the Persians – which offers sweeping views of the city.
 On the other side of the hill you’ll find the National Botanic Garden of Tbilisi, a retreat complete with waterfalls and man-made glades.
+To find the perfect place to crash, check out our post on the best hostels in Tbilisi.

 For those looking for something more metropolitan: Tbilisi is full of modern architecture.
 The Bridge of Peace, the Music Hall, and the Tbilisi Public Service Hall are some of Tbilisi’s most famous buildings.
 Walking along the Mtkvari River or up Betlemi Street is a great way to see Tbilisi’s more contemporary side.
 When out on a walk, be sure to take a break in one of the many cafes for a glass of delicious wine!